-Finally, terms for physical entities such as 'tensor field' might have a rigid intension mapping the term to the same extension in metaphysical modal space, and a non-rigid intension mapping the term to distinct extensions in epistemically possible space, such that what is known about the term is contingent and might diverge from its necessary metaphysical profile.4 That physical terms are not super-rigid might be one way to challenge the soundness of the conceivability argument to the effect that, if it is epistemically possible that truths about consciousness cannot be derived from truths about physics, then the dissociation between phenomenal and physical truths is metaphysically possible (see Chalmers, 2010: 151).
+Finally, referring expressions for physical entities, such as 'metric tensor field', might have a rigid intension mapping the referring expression to the same extension in metaphysical modal space, and a non-rigid intension mapping the referring expression to distinct extensions in epistemically possible space, such that what is known about the referring expression is contingent and might diverge from its necessary metaphysical profile.3 That physical terms are not super-rigid, i.e. epistemically and metaphysically rigid, might be one way to challenge the soundness of the conceivability argument to the effect that, if it is epistemically possible that truths about consciousness cannot be derived from truths about physics, then the dissociation between phenomenal and physical truths is metaphysically possible (see Chalmers, 2010: 151).

 Crucially for the purposes of this chapter, there appear to be no clear counterexamples to the claim that mereological parthood is super-rigid.
 If this is correct, then mereological parthood in the space of epistemic modality can serve as a guide to the status of mereological parthood in metaphysical modal space.
 The philosophical significance of the foregoing is that it belies the contention proffered by Roca-Royes (op. cit.) and Chalmers (op. cit.) concerning the limits of conceivability-based modal epistemology.
 The super-rigidity of the parthood relation permits the conceivability of mereological parthood to bear on its metaphysical profile.
-I argue further that - supposing essential properties are haecceitistic properties, and essential and haecceitistic properties are super-rigid - the conceivability of haecceitistic properties obtaining can be a guide to the metaphysical possibility of haecceitistic properties obtaining.
+I argue further that -